Discover Care That Meets You Where Your Story Is

 -

-Sierra offers family therapy both in home and in our office in Grass Valley, Nevada City, Auburn, Colfax and Roseville.
 Family systems counseling suggests that therapy based on family-systems principles is more likely to produce desired lasting change than working solely with individuals.
 The goal of family therapy is for family members to understand and accept their individual responsibility in the emotional functioning of the family unit.
 By learning to recognize the emotional patterns and how anxiety (and other emotions) are handled in the family, individual members can manage themselves in healthier functional ways.
 Exploring your family history is an exciting way to gain insight about yourself and your family members.

 -